 Which of these systems do you already have in place?
 Which ones are working for you, and which ones aren’t?
-Try asking yourself these questions to fine tune your systems:
+(Please share in the comments below!)

 1. WHO is affected?
 WHO will do it?